What is a competitive environment?

 2. The size of the firms in the industry

-3. The level of differentiation:
+3. The level of differentiation

-If there is little or no differentiation between products and services, the market structure is likely to be perfect or pure competition.
+The market structure will likely be perfect or pure competition if there is little or no differentiation between products and services.
 If there is some differentiation, the market structure is likely to be monopolistic competition.
 If there is significant differentiation, the market structure is likely to be an oligopoly or monopoly.

 4. The level of entry barriers